Boat Registration and Licenses in MichiganGet Free Boat & Watercraft Insurance Quotes

 Once you obtain the registration, be sure you display your Certificate of Number appropriately.
 The state has rigid guidelines.

 Registration fees greatly vary, depending on the length and type of your vessel.

-Your registration is valid for three years, and expires on March 31 of the final year.
-Renewal notices are mailed out a few weeks before the due date.
+Your boat registration is valid for 3 years, and expires on March 31 of the final year.

 Renew in Person

-If your name, address, or boat information has changed since your last registration, you must renew at a branch office.
+If your name, address, or boat information has changed since your last registration, you must renew at a local MI branch office.
 Bring your renewal notice and fee payment.

 Renew by Mail

-If you receive a renewal notice in the mail, you can easily renew without actually paying a visit to the Secretary of State.
+If you receive a renewal notice in the mail, you can easily renew your boat registration without actually paying a visit to the Secretary of State.